 At present, the factory automation business represents only a fraction of Punch Industry's total revenue, but the factory automation market itself is growing, fueled by the need to address labor shortages, achieve labor saving, boost productivity, and deal with rising personnel costs.
 The factory automation market is poised for continued worldwide growth.
 Having withdrawn early on from manufacturing standard products, the company's revenue in the factory automation business has been sluggish, while its closest competitor has achieved significant growth in this area.
-Shared Research sees the company's lagging behind in the growing factory automation market, even as a competitor that started out in the same business has automation products, an area that Misumi Group is not focused on.)
+Shared Research sees the company's lagging behind in the growing factory automation market, even as a competitor that started out in the same business has been expanding revenue here, as a weakness.
+(Punch Industry is seeking to build market share in special-order factory automation products, an area that Misumi Group is not focused on.)